donovanwhite/Fabric-CICD-Framework/COMPLETE_GUIDE.md

 ---

-*This guide represents proven, tested solutions that actually work with the fabric-cicd library.
+*This guide represents tested solutions with the fabric-cicd library.
 Follow these patterns for reliable Fabric CI/CD deployments.*